We explore the masses, merger rates, eccentricities, and spins for field binary black holes driven to

 dynamics, with implications for LIGO and VIRGO GW sources.
 We carry out Monte Carlo simulations and

-find that the merger fraction enhancement due to LK-VRR dynamics is up to a factor of end of assumed MBH masses (M" = 104M), and decreases sharply with increasing M".
-We find that, even
+find that the merger fraction enhancement due to LK-VRR dynamics is up to a factor of < 10 for the lower

 in our most optimistic scenario, the baseline BH-BH merger rate is small, and the enhancement by LK-VRR